rabbitstack/fibratus/docs/filters/rules.md

     }}
 ```

-For [email](alerts/senders/mail.md) alert senders, a beautiful responsive HTML emails are rendered as depicted in the image below.
-Email rule alerts deliver high-fidelity incident centric notifications that aim to prevent alert fatigue by summarizing key investigation insights.
+[email](alerts/senders/mail.md) alert senders render beautiful responsive HTML emails as depicted in the image below.
+Email rule alerts deliver high-fidelity and incident-centric notifications that aim to prevent alert fatigue by summarizing key investigation insights.

 <p align="center">
   <img src="filters/images/rule-alert.png"/>
 </p>

-The email alerts has the following sections:
+The email alerts have the following sections:

-- Date, time and the host name where the alert was triggered
+- Date, time, and the hostname where the alert was triggered
 - Alert severity given in the `emit` action
 - Alert title as specified in the `emit` action
 - Alert description as specified in the `emit` action
-- Links with MITRE tactic, technique and sub-technique
+- Links with MITRE tactic, technique, and sub-technique
 - Description of the rule group
 - The list of security events involved in the incident.
-For each event, the name, timestamp and the excerpt is shown.
+For each event, the name, timestamp, and excerpt are shown.
 Next, all event attributes and process state information is represented.

 #### Killing processes

 - `kill` action terminates a process with the specified pid.
-Fibratus needs to acquire the process handle with the `PROCESS_TERMINATE` access rights in order to successfully kill the process.
+Fibratus needs to acquire the process handle with the `PROCESS_TERMINATE` access rights to successfully kill the process.

 ```yaml
 action: >